The Papago Freeway tunnel, better known as the Deck Park Tunnel, is the final half-mile that completed the entire I-10.

-- To keep the lights, fans and other features operational during a power outage, ADOT keeps a diesel generator fueled and ready to go just outside the tunnel.
+- To keep the lights, fans and other features operational during a power outage, ADOT keeps a diesel generator fueled and ready to go.

 - There’s actually a third, single-lane tube that runs between the east- and westbound tubes.
 This tube was meant to be an express bus lane, but it’s currently unused and gated off.

 - Each tube can support 16,000 vehicles every hour.

 Identity crisis notwithstanding, it turns out the Deck Park Tunnel is a respectable feat of engineering and maintenance!